codess-aus/DP-100/Optimize.md

 **GridParameterSampling** allows you to set discrete values for your hyperparameters.

 **RandomParameterSampling** the tuning parameter values are selected randomly over a parameter space provided.
 It will not allow you to specify specific discrete values.
+Random sampling is used to control the hyperparameter space that is used during model training.

 A **median stopping** policy calculates running averages across training runs that cancels any runs whose performance falls below the median of the running average.